yuichkun/raycast-anki-ai-agent/spec.md

 1. User runs the "Configure Anki Decks" command
 2. Sees a List view with:
-   - Currently configured deck mappings (if any)
+   - Currently configured deck configurations (if any)
-   - Action to add new mapping
+   - Action to add new deck configuration
-   - Actions to remove existing mappings
+   - Actions to remove existing deck configurations
-3. When adding a mapping:
+3. When adding a deck configuration:
    - Fetches available decks from Anki
    - User selects a deck from dropdown/list
    - User enters a purpose description (e.g., "for Japanese vocabulary")
-   - Mapping is saved to LocalStorage
+   - Deck configuration is saved to LocalStorage
-4. AI tool uses these mappings to determine the correct deck based on content
+4. AI tool uses these deck configurations to determine the correct deck based on content

 ## Error Handling